 - Funds are allocated on a first-come, first-served basis.

 *Please note that travel occurring outside of BC will be reimbursed up to the round trip equivalent cost of travel between your home community and Vancouver.
+For physicians providing service to Locums for Rural BC who do not reside in BC, applications will be handled on a case-by-case basis to determine eligible reimbursement – the travel reimbursement may be capped at $600.

 To learn more about joining the one of the Rural Locum Programs, please contact Locums for Rural BC.